Pabce/many-stupid-notes/src/site/notes/Neutrino-nucleus/The Brückner G-matrix.md

 # The Brückner G-matrix

 The $G$-matrix is our secret weapon for the nuclear many-body problem.
 In essence, it provides an _in-medium_ strength of interaction given a bare nucleon-nucleon potential.
-The bare nucleon-nucleon force has certain features that are difficult to handle in practice, like a hard core that makes mean field theory methods inapplicable.
+The bare nucleon-nucleon force has certain features that are difficult to handle in practice, like a hard core that makes [[Neutrino-nucleus/Mean field theory\|mean field theory]] methods inapplicable.
 This bare force can be replaced by an effective interaction, which is an infinite resummation of scattering processes of two nucleons in the nuclear medium.
 This gets rid of the hard core problem and sums up many-body effects at the same time!

 These _microscopic effective interactions_ can be applied to the interactions between nucleons within a medium, but also to the interactions between valence nucleons and _ph_ interactions.
 (And there are also effective three body forces?)